misteroneill/backbone-model-factory/README.md

 # Backbone.ModelFactory

 Provides a factory for generating model constructors which will never produce multiple instances of a model with the same unique identifier.
-It allows a developer to manage model sharing between views more easily by maintaining an internal cache of model instances based on the value of their `idAttribute` property.

-In short, when you create a new instance of a model created with `Backbone.ModelFactory` and give it an `id` it will never create duplicate instances of the same model with a given `id`.
+When you create a new instance of a model created with `Backbone.ModelFactory` and give it an `id` it will never create duplicate instances of the same model with a given `id`.

     var user1 = new User({id: 1});
     var user2 = new User({id: 1});